 It’s built on the Chromium engine, and it can work with Chrome extensions without problems if you’re a fan of the Google engine.

 Due to the fact that it incorporates plenty of efficient features, Opera has low resource usage, so you won’t have to deal with high RAM or disk usage.

 It’s worth mentioning that the browser has some features that make it stand out in comparison to Chrome: a built-in ad blocker, crypto-currency wallet, tracking protection, pop-out video player, and free unlimited VPN for extra privacy.

 Lastly, Opera has a built-in messenger integration with most social media platforms, so you can chat or keep an eye on your feeds at all times.

 2. Disable the Prefetch feature

-- Locate and disable Preload pages for faster browsing and searching option.
+- Locate and disable the Preload pages for faster browsing and searching option.

 After disabling this feature, check if the Chrome 100 disk usage problem is fixed.
 If not, head to the next method.